Akm0d/raspi/README.md

 "SUCCESS!" will appear and pressing "Enter" will take you to command mode.
 Otherwise the word "Incorrect." will appear and pressing "Enter" will repeat the previous sequence.

-It will ask for the password of the current user
 NOTE: I have root user enabled on my raspberry pi.
 This script has not been tested for pi's that don't have a root user.